AI Is Creating Risk Instead of Reliable Capability

 The outcome is not “doing more AI”.

-It is building an organisation that AI can actually serve.
+It is building an organization that AI can actually serve.

 Who This Is For